What Is Random Assignment and Why Does It Matter in Research

 Control Group: 50 randomly assigned students stick to their usual study methods.

-Because the students were assigned randomly, factors like study habits or previous test scores are more evenly distributed.
-If the app users score higher, the researcher can be more confident the app actually made a difference.
+So, the students were assigned randomly, and different factors like study habits or previous test scores are more evenly distributed.
+If the app users score higher, the researcher can be more sure that the app actually made a difference.

 When Things Go Wrong Without Random Assignment

-Now, let’s see what happens without random assignment.
-Imagine the researcher lets students pick which group they want to join.
-Naturally, motivated students might be more likely to try the new app, while those who aren’t as invested might stick to their old methods.
+So what might happen without random assignment?
+Imagine the researcher allowing students to choose which group they want to join.
+Naturally, motivated students are more likely to try the new app, while those who aren’t as invested may stick to their old methods.

 This creates a problem called selection bias.
-The experimental group is now filled with eager students, making it hard to tell if the app was effective or if the students were just more motivated.
+The experimental group is now filled with eager students, making it difficult to determine whether the app was effective or if the students were simply more motivated.

 Outcome: The study’s results wouldn’t be reliable because the groups weren’t fairly balanced from the start.